infinum/MjolnirRecyclerView/README.md

     adapter.reset(items, new ItemDiffUtilResult())
 ```

-As [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) is a blocking sync action, it's executed on the background thread inside tje  [MjolnirRecyclerAdapter](https://github.com/infinum/MjolnirRecyclerView/blob/master/mjolnirrecyclerview/src/main/java/co/infinum/mjolnirrecyclerview/MjolnirRecyclerAdapter.java) by using a [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html).
-As a result of this approach, you need to call [cancel()](https://github.com/infinum/MjolnirRecyclerView/blob/master/mjolnirrecyclerview/src/main/java/co/infinum/mjolnirrecyclerview/MjolnirRecyclerAdapter.java#L126) method when your activity or fragment is about to be destroyed, so that the adapter is not updated if the screen has been destroyed.
+As [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) is a blocking sync action, it's executed on the background thread inside the  [MjolnirRecyclerAdapter](https://github.com/infinum/MjolnirRecyclerView/blob/master/mjolnirrecyclerview/src/main/java/co/infinum/mjolnirrecyclerview/MjolnirRecyclerAdapter.java) by using a [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html).
+As a result of this approach, you need to call [cancel()](https://github.com/infinum/MjolnirRecyclerView/blob/master/mjolnirrecyclerview/src/main/java/co/infinum/mjolnirrecyclerview/MjolnirRecyclerAdapter.java#L126) method on your adapter when your activity or fragment is about to be destroyed, so that the adapter is not updated if the screen has been destroyed.

 ### 4. ArrayAdapter like methods